initiateit/dmi-gtk/README.md

 sudo ./install.sh
 ```

-You should now be able to find ddcbc-gtk or DDC Brightness Control in your application menu under utilities.
+You should now be able to find dmi-gtk or DDC Brightness Control in your application menu under utilities.

 # Known Issues/Todos